-- 2.2 The Designated Teacher will report to the Local Governing Body and the Local Authority (as required) on: - the number of LAC on roll and the confirmation that they have a PEP - their attendance compared to other pupils - their attainment compared to other pupils - the number, if any, of fixed term and permanent exclusions - the destinations of pupils who leave the school.
+4. The Designated Teacher will report to the Local Governing Body and the Local Authority (as required) on:

+- the number of LAC on roll and the confirmation that they have a PEP - their attendance compared to other pupils - their attainment compared to other pupils - the number, if any, of fixed term and permanent exclusions for LAC - the destinations of LAC who leave the school.

-2.3 Good practice for all staff:
+5. Good practice for all staff